 Revelation 3:11 No man may take your Crown (Garland)

-If you examine the previous chapters leading up to Revelation 6, you will see that each of the 7 churches are told to (nikaō) “OVERCOME”, WIN the VICTORY, CONQUER,(for these three words are used in the English language for the word nikaō in the Greek) just a few verses before the White Horse is sent out with its rider into all the earth; you find that Jesus had just won the “””VICTORY/CONQUERED/OVERCOME””” sin death and the grave; then He immediately begins to open the first seal to send out a White Horse to CONQUER/OVERCOME AND WIN THE VICTORY and continue to CONQUER/OVERCOME and WIN THE VICTORY.
+If you examine the previous chapters leading up to Revelation 6, you will see that each of the 7 churches are told to (nikaō) overcome, conquer, win the victory in righteousness (for as I have explained earlier, these three words are used in the English language for the word nikaō in the Greek).
+Just a few verses before the White Horse is sent out with its rider into all the earth; you find that Jesus “the Lion of Judah” had just (nikaō) – overcame, conquered, won the victory over sin death and the grave because of His righteousness in Revelation 5:5; then He immediately begins to open the first seal to send out a White Horse to (nikaō) overcome/conquer/win the victory, and to continue to overcome/conquer/win the victory in righteousness on earth, for that is where the horse is sent.
 There is a continuum of victory which is threaded right through from Revelation Chapter’s 1- 6 which most people have overlooked.

-You have a White Horse REPRESENTING PURITY AND RIGHTEOUSNESS (which lines up with the other 18 references in the book of Revelation of the word ‘white’) whose rider BRINGS FORTH – through the Bow – VICTORY through the CROWN.
+You have a White Horse representing ‘Purity and Righteousness’ (which lines up with the other 18 references in the book of Revelation of the word ‘white’) whose rider ‘Brings Forth through the Bow’ – ‘Victory through the Crown’.

 Had the words of Revelation 6:2 been “And he went out to “Overcome and Win the Victory” (nikaō), rather than conquer and to conquer, would people have jumped to the conclusion of a more sinister interpretation?

 Below I would like to present some important background information in the lead up to the opening of the first seal which helps to view everything in CONTEXT.